 More on politics and society from The Atlantic's archive.

-More on science and technology from The Atlantic's archive.
+More on health from The Atlantic's archive.

 More Flashbacks from The Atlantic's archive.

 Eric Schlosser, an award-winning investigative journalist, uncovers the "dark side of the all-American meal."

 The War on Fat

 t's official: America has declared war on fat.
 Earlier this year President Bush took time out from his focus on terrorism to address the menace of poor fitness.
 And this summer fast food companies were slapped with law suits by customers claiming their products are dangerously addictive.
 In July, a group of senators introduced the Improved Nutrition and Physical Activity Act, better known as the Obesity Act, to provide funding for nutrition and fitness programs.

 This preoccupation with fat is not new, of course—it stretches back over a century, during which time it has evolved in tandem with political and popular culture.
 A trip back through the Atlantic archives offers some revealing insights into American body politics.